getreu/tp-note/docs/source/tp-note--manpage.md

   For example: "`1 The Show Begins`" becomes "`'1 The Show Begins`".
   This filter should always be applied to the first variable assembling the new filename, e.g. '`{{ title | sanit(alpha=true )}`'.
-This way, it is always possible to distinguish the sort-tag from the actual filename.
+This way, it is always possible to distinguish the sort tag from the actual filename.

 In filename-templates most variables must pass either the '`sanit`' or the '`sanit(alpha=true)`' filter.
-Exception to this rule are the sort-tag variables '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
+Exception to this rule are the sort tag variables '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
 As these are guaranteed to contain only the filesystem friendly characters: '`0..9 -_`', no additional filtering is required.
 Please note that in this case a '`sanit()`'-filter would